jross365/LMStudio-Client/README.md

 I need to test the options, and then do a thorough feature test for the chat client.

+**Follow-Up**

+Fixed a bunch of small issues with command option interpretation.

+🐛 I need to fix sorting in the **-ResumeChat** selection prompt.

+💡  I *also* forgot the very first ideas I had about the options: the capacity to set tags (**:tags**).
+I need to include this.

 ---
 ### 06/10/2024